quauab/TextFileReader/README.md

-# Text File Reader
+# <h2>Text File Reader</h2>
-A Java class that contains a single method that will read lines a text file
+A Java class that contains a single method "readFile" that takes a that will read lines a text file